-Starting from a young age, girls are deprived of school in many countries.
+Starting from a young age, girls are deprived of school in many countries which stunts their intellectual development.
 Many of these countries are underdeveloped, like Cambodia, Haiti, Palestine, Afghanistan, and Papua New Guinea.
 There are literally dozens of countries where girls receive lesser or no education compared to boys.

 This trend doesn’t die out throughout growing up as many young women are deprived of carrying forth an education leading to a career.
 In its annual State of the World's Children report, UNICEF states an estimated 65 million girls are being denied basic education, increasing the likelihood they will live in poverty or die young.”